Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are a typical Iris shape, 3 to 4 inches across, blue to blue-violet.
-The 3 large drooping petal-like sepals fade to white at the base, with a spot of yellow near the throat and dark blue-purple veins radiating from it.
+[photo of flower] Flowers are a typical iris shape, 3 to 4 inches across, blue to blue-violet, infrequently red-purple and rarely pale blue.
+The deeper colored edges of the 3 large, drooping petal-like sepals fade toward the base, with a pale yellowish to greenish spot in the throat and prominent blue-purple veins radiating from it.
 The upper lip of the sepal is shorter and shaped like a shoehorn, curving up.
-The sepals are hairless.
-3 petals smaller than the sepals stand more erect in the center.
+Sepals are 1½ to 2¾ inches long and to 1½ inches wide.
+The 3 petals are lance-oblong, and ½ to 2/3 the length of the sepals, drooping to spreading or erect in the center.
 There are 1 to a few flowers on a stalk.

 Notes: